tier4/AWML/tools/auto_labeling_3d/docs/filter_objects.md

 #### ensemble_function

-- Function containing the ensemble logic
+- Contains the ensemble logic, i.e, NMS, WBF
-- Override as a pure function for better testability
+- `ensemble_function` is defined as an abstract method in `BaseEnsembleModel` and is intended to be overridden for use

 #### ModelInstances